oVirt/ovirt-site/source/blog/2017-05-10-welcome-gsoc-2017-students.md

 READMORE

-**Anastasiia Antsiferova**, who will be working on the oVirt log analyzer.
-Anastasiia will be developing a method for recognizing the contents of log files of different formats.
-Her mentor will be Milan Zamazal.

 **Tasdik Rahman**, who will be working on adding Ansible roles for oVirt-utilities, for easier testing and automated redeployment.
 His mentor will be Lucas Svaty.

 **Shubham Dubey**, who will be working on configuring backup storage for Ovirt.
 The idea is to replace the need for a dedicated storage domain for backup and disaster recovery*.
 Shubham's mentor will be Maor Lipchuk.